Content and Navigation

 1. Login to dagangnet e permit to apply MAQIS permit for every export shipment (https://epermit.dagangnet.com.my/epermit.jsp)

 2. Normally approved within 24hrs.
-However, to play safe please consider 1-3 working days for MAQIS approval
+However, to play safe, please consider 1-3 working days for MAQIS approval

-3. Log in & check if the approval granted (no notification will be given, thus you can check the status after 24 hours)
+3. Log in & check if the approval is granted (no notification will be given, thus you can check the status after 24 hours)

 4. Once approved, check payment status and make payment